wonma/100-days-of-code/log.md

 **Thoughts**
 I'm thankful to be able to learn and prepare to work as a web developer.

+---

+### Day 86: January 20, Friday

+**Today's Progress**

+- Basic JavaScript module on FCC(FreeCodeCamp)
+  - Reviewed three types of loop: while loop, for loop, do while loop
+  - It was interesting to get the product of multiplying all items in the sub arrays in an array, using for loop.
+  - I liked the exercise 'Record Collection'.
+I think I'll be able to apply this same concept to many use real projects.
+For example, I can think of a game where there are multiple characters and some of them have certain properties while the others don't, etc. Also each character may have a unique ID, which means the top level of the data structure required is an object type.
+(The ID works as a key)

+**Thoughts**
+I think I started to build a mental model of 'data structure' naturally.
+It's so interesting!

 <!--

 <!-- ### Day 1: June 27, Monday